isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 **Version 1.4.13**

+>
-**Note**: The Nielsen module has been removed from the TVSDK build, the  TVSDK  will be updated in the near future with a new Nielsen integration module.
+> [!NOTE] The Nielsen module has been removed from the TVSDK build, the  TVSDK  will be updated in the near future with a new Nielsen integration module.
+>

-* **Ad Fallback, Daisy chaining in ad selection logic (Zendesk #3103)**
+**Ad Fallback, Daisy chaining in ad selection logic (Zendesk #3103)**

 For VAST ads (creatives) with the fallback rule enabled, the TVSDK treats an ad with an invalid MIME type as an empty ad and attempts to use fallback ads in its place.
 You can configure some aspects of fallback behavior.
 For more information, see Ad fallback for VAST and VMAP ads.

 **Version 1.4.9**

-* **Blackout Signaling With Alternate Content Replacement**
+**Blackout Signaling With Alternate Content Replacement**

 As part of the 1.4 TVSDK update we also now support going into and returning from regional blackouts against linear content.
 The TVSDK can now process two manifest files in parallel, main and alternate, to monitor for blackout signals even when alternate programming is being shown in place of the original programming.

 **Version 1.4.8**

-* **Video Heartbeats Library (VHL) updated to version 1.5**
+**Video Heartbeats Library (VHL) updated to version 1.5**

-  * Ability to send metadata with video start and/or video/ad/chapter start as context data
+* Ability to send metadata with video start and/or video/ad/chapter start as context data.

-  * Less network traffic - Heartbeats are fewer on average and smaller in size
+* Less network traffic - Heartbeats are fewer on average and smaller in size.

 **Version 1.4.7**